Rafael-jar/Tournament-Scheduling-Metaheuristics/README.md

 To solve this, we first had to quantify "fairness."
 We created a **weighted fairness score** based on three factors:

 1.  **Home vs. Difficulty (60% weight):** Our most crucial factor.
-Schedules that allow a player to play every strong opponent at home (or every weak opponent away) are penalized.
+Schedules that allow a player to play at every strong opponent's home (or every weak opponent home) are penalized.
 2.  **Pattern Homogeneity (30% weight):** Ensures all players have a similar home/away experience.
 It's unfair if Player A has a perfect `H-A-H-A` schedule while Player B has `H-H-A-A-H-H`.
-3.  **Home/Away Alternation (10% weight):** A small penalty for streaks like `H-H` or `A-A`.
+3.  **Home/Away Alternation (10% weight):** A small penalty for streaks like `H-H` or `A-A` (ideally the best would be `H-A-H-A`).
 We found this was less important than the other two factors.

 ### 2. A Two-Part Solution